Qualifying for an Absentee Ballot

 The concept of voting “absentee” first came about during the Civil War as a way for soldiers to cast ballots back in their home states.
 The idea of allowing military voters to cast a ballot “in absentia” is still one of the driving factors for states allowing absentee ballots.
 All states, by federal law, are required to send absentee/mail ballots to military and overseas voters for federal elections (see the 1986 Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA)).

-Aside from military and overseas voters, 15 states, Puerto Rico and the Virgin Islands only permit certain voters to request an absentee/mail ballot when they have an “excuse” for not being able to vote at the polls on Election Day.
+Aside from military and overseas voters, one third of the states, Puerto Rico and the Virgin Islands only permit certain voters to request an absentee/mail ballot when they have an “excuse” for not being able to vote at the polls on Election Day.
 More details on these states can be found on Table 2: Excuses to Vote Absentee.
 Note that many states that require an excuse to obtain an absentee ballot do provide early voting opportunities for voters to cast a ballot in-person before Election Day.

 For more details, visit Table 1: States with No-Excuse Absentee Voting.